-Rule 47(4) stipulates that if the European patent application contains drawings, the applicant must propose the figure or, exceptionally, the figures of the drawings to be published with the abstract.
+Rule 47(4) stipulates that if the European patent application contains drawings, the applicant must indicate the figure or, exceptionally, the figures of the drawings which he suggests should be published with the abstract.
 Each essential feature mentioned in the abstract and illustrated by a drawing must be followed by a reference sign placed in parentheses.